-The Small Business Administration’s Web site provides some salient data about the accomplishments of small business:
+The Small Business Administration’s about the accomplishments of small business:

 - They comprise 99.7 percent of all employers

 - Employ more than 50 percent of all workers and account for 44 percent of the private-sector payroll

 - Hired 40 percent of all high-tech employees